 In February 2009, Zoi spoke at the Blue Green Alliance‘s annual “Good Jobs, Green Jobs” Conference, where she shared the podium with such notables as Sherrod Brown, Keith Ellison, Leo Gerard, Van Jones, Kathleen Sebelius, and Richard Trumka.

 In August 2009, at the National Clean Energy Summit 2.0 held in Las Vegas, Zoi toured the city with Van Jones, John Podesta, Harry Reid, and a number of progressive environmentalists.
-In a panel that included also Bill Clinton, Al Gore, T. Boone Pickens, Senator Reid, and Hilda Solis, Zoi again depicted the economic recession as the primary reason why the federal government had been able to move ahead with its plan to bankroll its green-economy initiatives.
+In a panel that included also Senator Reid as well as Bill Clinton, Al Gore, T. Boone Pickens, and Hilda Solis, Zoi again depicted the economic recession as the primary reason why the federal government had been able to move ahead with its plan to bankroll its green-economy initiatives.
 “We are getting involved in a lot of important financing activities right now because of what happened on Wall Street last year,” she said.

-In January 2010, Fox Business’s John Stossel hosted Annette Meeks and Jonathan Blake of the Freedom Foundation of Minnesota in a discussion about the crony capitalism pervading the “green jobs” provisions of the 2009 Stimulus Package.
-According to Meeks and Blake, Zoi’s husband, Robin Roy, worked as the policy director of Serious Materials, which had gained a special Stimulus Package tax credit from the Department of Energy.
-Meeks and Blake also questioned how Serious Materials had managed to become the White House’s “poster child” for green jobs and economic recovery, noting that executives from the small window company had appeared publicly with President Obama and Vice President Joe Biden six times in one year.
+In January 2010, Fox Business’s John Stossel hosted Annette Meeks and Jonathan Blake of the Freedom Foundation of Minnesota in a discussion about the crony capitalism that pervaded the “green jobs” provisions of the 2009 Stimulus Package.
+Specifically, they addressed the $584,000 in Stimulus Package funds that the Department of Energy had already funneled to a small window company called Serious Materials (renamed as Serious Energy in June 2011), where Zoi’s husband, Robin Roy, served as Policy Director.
+Meeks and Blake in particular called into question how Serious Materials had managed to become the White House’s “poster child” for green jobs and economic recovery, noting that executives from the company had appeared publicly with President Obama and Vice President Joe Biden six times in just one year.

-By April 2010, a number of media outlets were disclosing that Zoi and her husband held a significant financial stake in Serious Materials and Landis+Gyr, two companies benefitting greatly from Stimulus Package spending.
-Indeed, Robin Roy owned options on 120,000 shares of Serious Materials and was slated to receive an additional 2,500 shares every month until October 2012.
-Zoi, meanwhile, owned between $250,000 and $500,000 worth of stock in Landis+Gyr, the company for which she had worked from 2003-07.
+By April 2010, a number of media outlets were disclosing that Zoi and her husband held a significant financial stake not only in Serious Materials, but also in Landis+Gyr, Zoi’s former employer, which likewise benefited greatly from Stimulus Package spending.
+Robin Roy, for his part, owned options on 120,000 shares of Serious Materials and was slated to receive an additional 2,500 shares every month until October 2012.
+Zoi, meanwhile, owned between $250,000 and $500,000 worth of stock in Landis+Gyr.

 Zoi stepped down from her Energy Department post in February 2011.
 That same month, she was hired as a partner by Silver Lake Kraftwerk, a clean-energy, private-equity growth fund that received financial backing from billionaire George Soros.

-Zoi has been a consulting professor at Stanford University since the Fall of 2012.
+Zoi was an adjunct professor at Stanford University from 2012-17.
 In January 2013 she was named to the board of directors of Makani Power, a California-based company that developed airborne wind turbines with the support of Google and the U.S. Department of Energy.
 Later that year, Zoi worked briefly as Chief Strategy Officer for C3 Energy, an enterprise application software company.